SuperMHP/GUPNet/README.md

     pip install -r requirements.yml

-Train the model:
+4. Train the model:

     CUDA_VISIBLE_DEVICES=0,1,2 python tools/train_val.py

 ## Evaluation

-To test the model, you need to modify the "resume" of the "tester" in the code/experiments/config.yaml and then run:
+1. After training the model will directly feedback the detection files for evaluation (If so, you can skip this setep).
+But if you want to test a given checkpoint, you need to modify the "resume" of the "tester" in the code/experiments/config.yaml and then run:

     python tools/train_val.py -e

-After that, please use the kitti evaluation devkit (deails can be refered to [FrustumPointNet](https://github.com/charlesq34/frustum-pointnets)) to evaluate:
+2. After that, please use the kitti evaluation devkit (deails can be refered to [FrustumPointNet](https://github.com/charlesq34/frustum-pointnets)) to evaluate:

     g++ evaluate_object_3d_offline_apXX.cpp -o evaluate_object_3d_offline_ap
     ../../tools/kitti_eval/evaluate_object_3d_offline_apXX KITTI_LABEL_DIR ./output

 We also provide the trained checkpoint which achieved the best multi-category performance on the validation set.
 It can be downloaded at [here](https://drive.google.com/file/d/1-iQEjNlWMGYC-wC4kN6We_TBbBmeKsmz/view?usp=sharing).
+This checkpoint performance is as follow:

+# Evaluate on the testing set (I will modify this section more automatical in the future)

+1. Modify the train set to the trainval set (You can modify it in the code/libs/helpers/dataloader_helper.py), and then modify the input of the evaluation function to the test set (code/tools/train_val.py).

+2. Compressed the output file to a zip file (Please note that this zip file do NOT include any root directory):

+    cd outputs/data
+    zip -r submission.zip .

+3. submit this file to the KITTI page (You need to register an account.)

+We also give our trained checkpoint on the trainval dataset.
+You can download it from [here](https://drive.google.com/file/d/1ppvEoE8VlCQjoY_viPcYvdjTf7J2yi1w/view?usp=sharing).
+This checkpoint performance is as follow:

 ## Other relative things